Why this course?

 - Economic, investment and management consultancies

-- Economic assistants in government departments or agencies
+- Economic assistance in government departments or agencies

 - Academic posts, such as research assistants/fellows and lecturers in university and research institutes